CMoebus/PCMs_SICP.jl/README.md

 # PCMs_SICP.jl
 This is my personal reconstruction of SICP in Pluto/Julia.
 It is published here in the expectation that the Pluto/Julia community is willing to provide bug reports and code improvements because you never can be certain that you found the most efficient and elegant solution.

 The seminal book "Structure and Interpretation of Computer Programs (SICP)" was documenting the introductory CS course at the MIT for years (https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs).
-The book presented in both editions algorithms in the Scheme dialect MIT-Scheme.
-Later on the book's content was published as html-files in the public domain (https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-10.html).
+In both editions the book presented algorithms in the Scheme dialect MIT-Scheme.
+The book's content was published as html-files in the public domain (https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-10.html).

 Later new lecturers took over the responsibility replacing Scheme by Python.
 One of the main reasons was the impression that todays developers need a 'glue' language combining libraries.
 Though the MIT-CS course switched over to Python, the website remained the same in content and url-location.